 Within the many updates to mining regulations in the short-lived Stream Protection Rule, written by the Department of Interior’s Office of Surface Mining Reclamation (OSMRE), were new restrictions for mining permits in areas with potential for surface water contamination, as well as language clarifying a stricter definition of "stream buffer rules."
 A lack of clarity regarding buffer zone regulations that were meant to curb acid mine runoff was discussed in a history of stream protection published on the OSMRE web site:

 In 1983, OSMRE issued a rule that required a 100-foot “buffer zone” adjacent to streams.
 Environmental groups have alleged that the 1983 rule is an outright prohibition on the disposal of excess spoil that buries streambeds, which could severely limit coal mining operations in Appalachia.
 Historically, OSMRE and some Appalachian states did not interpret the 1983 rule in this manner.

 In 2008, OSMRE finalized the Stream Buffer Zone Rule to clarify OSMRE’s interpretation of the 1983 rule.
 The 2008 Stream Buffer Zone Rule explicitly allows excess spoil to be placed in streams, though it also added new requirements designed to reduce the adverse environmental impacts of doing so.

-The Stream Protection Act was, in essence, the Obama administration’s stab at the problem, an effort that began (like this new joint resolution) in the early days of his presidency.
-Like the February 2014 court ruling against the Bush Administration’s 2008 Stream Buffer Zone rule, this joint resolution does not in itself legalize anything; rather, it invalidates an update to the 1983 law, leaving plenty of wiggle room for interpretations friendlier to the mining industry.
+The Stream Protection Act was, in essence, the Obama administration's stab at the problem, an effort that began (like this new joint resolution) in the early days of his presidency.
+Similar to the February 2014 court ruling against the Bush Administration's 2008 Stream Buffer Zone rule, this joint resolution does not in itself legalize anything -- rather, it invalidates an update to the 1983 law, leaving plenty of wiggle room for interpretations friendlier to the mining industry.